- ABOUT

 In the later stages, treatment can help manage withdrawal symptoms, address co-occurring mental health issues, and provide long-term strategies for sobriety.

-- Outpatient – Outpatient programs offer flexibility for those in earlier stages or transitioning from inpatient care.
+Outpatient – Outpatient programs offer flexibility for those in earlier stages or transitioning from higher levels of care.
 These programs include counseling, support groups, and continued medical supervision.

-- Counseling – Therapy is essential at every stage of alcoholism to understand the root causes of the addiction and develop strategies to manage cravings, stress, and emotional challenges.
+Counseling – Therapy is essential at every stage of recovery to understand the root causes of the issue and develop strategies to manage cravings, stress, and emotional challenges.
 Cognitive Behavioral Therapy (CBT), family therapy, and group therapy are commonly used to support recovery.

-At Blue Star Recovery, we offer personalized care for individuals at every stage of alcoholism.
+At Blue Star Recovery, we offer personalized care for individuals at every stage of AUD.

 Whether you’re just beginning to notice the early signs of dependency or you’re in the later stages of addiction, our team provides the support, treatment, and guidance necessary for long-term recovery.